shubhrock777/Simple-Linear-Regression/README.md

 3rd

 Problem Statement: -A certain organization wanted an early estimate of their employee churn out rate.
 So, the HR department came up with data regarding the employee’s salary hike and churn out rate for a financial year.
 The analytics team will have to perform a deep analysis and predict an estimate of employee churn and present the statistics.
 Approach –A Simple Linear regression model needs to be built with target variable ‘Churn_out_rate’.
 Apply necessary transformations and record the RMSE values, Correlation coefficient values for different transformation models.

+4th

+Problem Statement: -A student from a certain University was asked to prepare a dataset and build a prediction model for predicting SAT scores based on the exam giver’s GPA.
+Approach - A regression model needs to be built with target variable ‘SAT_Scores’and record the RMSE values, Correlation coefficient values for different transformation models.